input-output-hk/ouroboros-leios/Logbook.md

 * Possible next steps: build a network model on time-to-chain for individual txs under load

+### Rust simulation

+- Sim is modeling transactions as an id and a size in bytes.
+  - The model was chosen ad-hoc to "look good", unlikely to reflect reality.
+- Next step is to model block diffusion, hopefully converging on network design with the haskell simulation of Praos

 ## 2024-10-03

 ### Team discussion